 The collective request from the plaintiffs was for CTC to support the creation of a Survivor’s Fund.
-Due to the complications with the effects of the Global Pandemic, funds were delayed.
-We have signed an agreement and received a first installment from CTC that honors their commitment to providing $500,000 as seed money for the fund.
+CTC honored that request by providing $500,000 as seed money for the fund.
 CTC is also committed to supporting future community efforts towards fundraising.

-During this past year, a survivor-led non-profit organization was created to hold and administer the fund which will provide resources for alumni in need of therapeutic support.
+A survivor-led non-profit organization was created to hold and administer the fund which provides resources for alumni in need of therapeutic support.
 This new Non-profit is called Children’s Theater Alumni Wellness Fund (CTAWF) or CTA Wellness as it has come to be known.
-Information and details of how survivors can apply for funds will be accessible soon on this website.

 Training of CTC Staff in Child Abuse Prevention and Trauma-Informed Practices:

 The plaintiffs requested that CTC review their training processes with an eye toward the understanding that even if no child is being abused under their care, recognizing that 1 in 5 children are victims of sexual abuse, all staff should be able to recognize and assist children who are potentially reaching out for help.
 CTC partnered with RAINN to provide all CTC employees a training on March 5th, 2020, focused on sexual misconduct prevention, recognizing signs of trauma and understanding appropriate responses to children at risk.
 This is the start of a commitment to continue improving upon CTC’s safety strategies.